Opine-Org/app/README.md

 ```

 ### Compose and Build Frontend
+This will start a webpack process to build the frontend application and watch for changes.
 ```sh
 cd MyProject/orchestrate
 sudo ./orchestrate.sh build-frontend
 ```

 ### Running
+This will start the docker container for the application server.
+The permissions command ensures that your local user and the www-data user can access the same files and that files have the permissions expected by the application server.
+Because this command adds a group to your current logged in user, you will have to relogin to Ubuntu after running "permissions" for the first time.
 ```sh
 cd MyProject/orchestrate
 sudo ./orchestrate.sh permissions